zamirthind-cs/Contentstack-CSV-Importer/README.md

-# CSV Importer – Proof of Concept
+# 📥 Contentstack CSV Importer – Proof of Concept

+This app allows you to bulk import entries into Contentstack using a CSV file.
+It walks users through configuration, schema upload, field mapping, and live import tracking.
+> ⚠️ **Note:** This is a proof-of-concept tool and is **not intended for production use**.

 A simple CSV import interface built with: